 - Vitamin C

 They’re a very good source of vitamin C, but for the rest, they’re not that rich in vitamins.
 However, there’s nothing in an apple (except for the seeds!) that’s harmful to hamsters.
-There are no risks associated with feeding your hamster this fruit from time to time.
+There are no risks associated with feeding them this fruit from time to time.

 How hamsters benefit from eating apples

 Hamsters benefit from the vitamin C in apples.
-Just like humans, vitamin C is helpful in hamsters to prevent disease and boost the immune system.
-Studies have shown that vitamin C can help ward off cancer in the cheek pouches of hamsters.
+Just like humans, vitamin C is helpful in for them to prevent disease and boost the immune system.
+Studies have shown that vitamin C can help ward off cancer in their cheek pouches.

-Also, the antioxidants found in this fruit will prevent the build-up of free radicals in your hamster’s body.
+Also, the antioxidants found in this fruit will prevent the build-up of free radicals in their body.
 Free radicals cause DNA damage, and antioxidants help to prevent this.

-The high fiber content (mainly coming from the skin of the apple) is also very important to your hamster’s health.
+The high fiber content (mainly coming from the skin of the apple) is also very important to their health.
 Fiber is an important nutrient for a healthy digestive tract.

 Can hamsters eat apple skins?